barryclark/jekyll-now/_posts/2017-07-14-Summer-Practice.md

 header-img: "images/new/Exportiert_27.jpg"
 ---

 My name is Raluca Vlad and I am a rising senior at "Grigore Moisil" High School in Timisoara.
-For the past 4 weeks, I have been doing a summer work experience at Haufe Lexware.
+For the past 4 weeks, I have been doing a summer work experience at Haufe Lexware Timisoara.
 Now, after everything was said and done, I have to admit that it was one of the most challenging activities I have ever embarked on.

 When I first got there, it took me only a few seconds to realize that I would not make much use of my background knowledge of c++ learned in the Computer Science classes at school.
 Therefore, as I had no idea of any other programming language, I started my 4 weeks by going through a substantial amount of online tutorials.